stephanenicolas/RoboDemo/README.md

 RoboDemo is a ShowCase library for Android to demonstrate to users how a given Activity works.

 A sample is available in the [download area](https://github.com/stephanenicolas/RoboDemo/downloads) of the repository.
+It looks like the [download areas feature](https://github.com/blog/1302-goodbye-uploads) has been deprecated.

 Screenshots
 -----------